Western Flower Thrips

 Overwinter as adults in protected areas on the ground and emerge in spring and feed on and lay eggs within, flower parts.
 Adults sometimes also feed on young fruit, but are not generally a pest on apples after bloom.
 They may feed on older nectarine fruit, causing russeting.

 - Nectarine: scarring, russeting, deformation

-- Apple: “pansy spot” most visible on yellow varieties.
+- Apple: “pansy spot” most visible on light-skinned cultivars.

-Treatment Threshold: In yellow apple varieties, treat if there is more than 2 adults per cluster.
+In light-skinned apple varieties, treat if there is more than 2 adults per cluster.
 In nectarine, treat if there is more than 1 adult per cluster.

 Treat at petal fall for best control, after bees have been removed from the orchard.